Rishabh672003/dotfiles/README.md

 #### Get started

-easiest way to get started is make a bare git repo in github or gitlab and do a `yadm clone "link of your repo"` that will clone the repo in the repo. git that I mentioned above aftet that using yadm is just like using git you can do any git command with yadm like `yadm add` or `yadm clone` and all
+Easiest way to get started is make a bare git repo in github or gitlab and do a `yadm clone "link of your repo"` that will clone the repo in the repo. git that I mentioned above aftet that using yadm is just like using git you can do any git command with yadm like `yadm add` or `yadm clone` and all